zenarvus/mandos/README.md

     - However, private markdown files a public one links to will not be served.
 - `MD_TEMPLATES=/path/to/templates/folder`: Set a custom template folder if you do not want to use the default `mandos` at the root of `MD_FOLDER`.
 - `SOLO_TEMPLATES=rss.xml,node-list.json`: The paths of the files in `MD_FOLDER` to make them a "solo template."
+- `CONTENT_SEARCH=true`: Enable searching through file contents using SQLite FTS5.

 > If you want to run the server with TLS encryption, you can use the `CERT` and `KEY` environment variables and pass the respective file paths to them.

 ## Tables
-The sqlite contains 4 tables
+The sqlite contains 5 tables

-"nodes", "outlinks", "attachments" and "params"
+"nodes", "outlinks", "attachments", "params" and "nodes_fts"

 You can query nodes based on these.